-The Local Government Act 2002 requires the Council to adopt policies for the remission and/or postponement of rates on Māori Freehold Land (section 102(2) (e)).
-In developing this policy, the Council must consider the matters set out in schedule 11 of the Local Government Act 2002.
-This includes the recognition that there are cultural, historical and legal factors that distinguish Māori Freehold Land from general land.
+The Local Government Act 2002 (LGA 2002) requires the Council to adopt policies for the remission and/or postponement of rates on Māori Freehold Land (section 102(4) (f)).
+In developing this policy, the Council must consider the matters set out in Schedule 11 of the LGA 2002.
+This includes the recognition that there are cultural, historical and legal factors that distinguish Māori Freehold Land from General Land.
 These factors include:

-- a) The land is generally multiply owned. - b) There are legislative and cultural constraints on the ability to alienate Māori Freehold Land. - c) The land is undeveloped and/or unoccupied for cultural, spiritual or practical reasons. - d) Māori Freehold Land is not freely tradeable and is difficult to alienate (and in many cases, the owners do not want to alienate the land).
+- a) The land is generally multiply owned; and/or - b) There are legislative and cultural constraints on the ability to alienate Māori Freehold Land; and/or - c) The land is undeveloped and/or unoccupied for cultural, spiritual or practical reasons; and/or - d) Māori Freehold Land is not freely tradeable and is difficult to alienate (and in many cases, the owners do not want to alienate the land).

-In compliance with the Local Government Act 2002 and in recognition that the nature of Māori Freehold Land is different to general land, the Council has formulated this policy on the Remission and Postponement of Rates on Māori Freehold Land.
+In compliance with the LGA 2002 and in recognition that the nature of Māori Freehold Land is different to General Land, the Council has formulated this Policy on the Remission and Postponement of Rates on Māori Freehold Land.